Home » Trigger Point Pain Patterns » Neck Pain » Stiff Neck Pain » Stiffness up the side of the neck when turning

 Hobbling with Hiking Shoulder

-Also, people complain about this after using a walking cane, leaning on a handrail while using the treadmill, and other one-sided activities where they are pushing down.
+Also, people complain about this after using a walking cane, leaning on a handrail while using the treadmill, and doing other one-sided activities where they are pushing down.
 One client had regular problems with this.
-So, I sent him to a physical therapist to get properly fit and trained to use a four-footed cane.
+So, I sent him to a physical therapist to get him properly fit.
+Additionally, they trained him to use a four-footed cane.

 Visual Problems